 Annie is a sweet pup who is around 6 months old.
 Her unique coloring with light eyes makes her stand out.
 She is a healthy and active pup who is sole survivor of her litter.
 She is very loving and playful pup who is also very smart.
-She is being crate and leash trained and doing well on her house breaking training.
+She is crate and leash trained and also house broken.
 Annie has a blood and stool test report and an International Health Certificate.
 She is also microchiped and spayed.
 Annie is a sweet and sensitive pup who loves a company for another friendly and playful dog.
 A quite home with another confident and friendly dog would be a best home for sweet Annie.

 Annie was born on the streets of India and has no chance of finding a loving home locally.
 So our rescue was contacted to help find Annie a forever home in the U.S. where she will be loved and stay safe from the hard and dangerous life on the streets as a stray.

 Annie is being fostered in East Brunswick, NJ.
 Please email Rescuewithoutborders@gmail.com for an Adoption Application.